tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 {: .tip}
 To read more about SwaggerHub, checkout my blog post [SwaggerHub: A collaborative platform for working on OpenAPI/Swagger specification files, and more](http://idratherbewriting.com/2017/10/05/swaggerhub-collaborative-platform-for-swagger-openapi-projects).

-<small>Note that Smartbear is one of the sponsors of my site.</small>